tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ### Simple Sharing Protocol

 Alice, Bob and Carol agree to set up a multiparty $ 3\text{-of-}3 $ multisig fund that they can control together.
 They decide to use a sharing hash function $ val_H = \text{H}_{s}(arg) $ as a handshaking mechanism for all information they need to share.
 The 1<sup>st</sup> step is to calculate the hash $ val_H $ for the value $ arg $ they want to commit to in sharing and to distribute it to all parties.
 They then wait until all other parties' commitments have been received.
 The 2<sup>nd</sup> step is to send the actual value they committed to to all parties and to then verify each value against its commitment.
-If everything match up they proceed, otherwise they stop.
+If everything match up they proceed, otherwise they stop and discard everything they have done.

+This ensures that public values for each step is not exposed until all commitments have been received.
+They will apply this simple sharing protocol to all information they need to share with each other.

 ### Setting up the Multiparty Funding Transaction

-The transaction Alice, Bob and Carol need to set up looks like this:
+In the transaction Alice, Bob and Carol want to set up, $ C_m $ is the multiparty shared commitment that contains the funds, and $ C_a $, $ C_b $ and $ C_c $ are their respective input contributions.
+This transaction looks as follows:
 $$
 \begin{aligned}
 C_m(v_1, k_1 + k_2 + k_3) - C_a(v_a, k_a) - C_b(v_b, k_b) - C_c(v_c, k_c) + fee &= (\mathbf{0}) \\\\
 (v_1H + (k_1 + k_2 + k_3)G) - (v_aH + k_aG) - (v_bH + k_bG) - (v_cH + k_cG) + fee &= (\mathbf{0})
 \end{aligned}
 $$
-In order for this to work, they have to keep their portion of the shared blinding factor secret, so each of them creates their private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group.
+In order for this scheme to work, they must be able to jointly sign the transaction with a Schnorr signature, and have to keep their portion of the shared blinding factor secret.
+Each of them creates their own private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group.
+$$
+R_{agg} = k_1G + k_2G + k_3G
+$$
 In addition, each of them create an offset $ \phi_n $ that will be subtracted from their input commitments' blinding factors to prevent someone else linking this transaction's inputs and outputs when analyzing the Mimblewimble block.
-They then calculate their total excess that will be used to sign the transaction:
+They then calculate their own total excess that will be used to partially sign the transaction:
 $$
 \begin{aligned}
 x_{sa} &= k_a - \phi_a \\\\